 Like the armadillo, pangolins have protective scales made from keratin.
 These scales help to protect them from predators.
 On newborns, the scales are soft but harden as they age.
 In line with many species of armadillos, they can also roll themselves into a ball.

-Pangolins are nocturnal, and are insectivores, living mainly on a diet of termites and ants.
+Pangolins are nocturnal and are insectivores, living mainly on a diet of termites and ants.
 They have long tongues which they use to scoop the insects up.
-The tongues can be longer than the animals head and body.
+The tongues can be longer than the animal’s head and body.

-Similar to a skunk, pangolins have a chemical that they can spray, further helping them against their many predators.
+Like a skunk, pangolins have a chemical that they can spray, further helping them against their many predators.

 Pilosa (Sloths, Anteaters)